PeriHub/PeriLab.jl/docs/src/man/dev/module_integration.md

 ## Module name
 You can setup the module name as you like as long as it does not exist a second time in PeriLab.

+!!! info "Coding Style"
+    Please name the module file and the module equaly.

 # Creating your own model category
 !!! warn "Creating your own model category"
     This is advanced programming.
 Feel free to contact the developers for help.